 1. Trademark Registration Rates at the PTO.
 The PTO's recent release of data concerning the registration process has made it possible to estimate the overall trademark registration rate at the PTO, i.e., the proportion of trademark applications that result in registration.
 For use-based applications filed at the PTO from 1981 through 2007, the overall registration rate was .75.
 See Barton Beebe, Is the Trademark Office a Rubber Stamp?, 48 HOUSTON L. REV. 751, 762 (2011).
 For ITU-based applications filed from November 16, 1989 through 2007, the registration rate was .37.
 Id.
-What might explain this significant difference in registration rates between use-based and ITU-based applications?
-Consider the publication rates of such applications, i.e., the proportion of applications that the PTO approved for publication.
-For use-based applications filed at the PTO from 1981 through 2007, the publication rate was .76.
-Id. at 770.
-For ITU-based applications filed from November 16, 1989 through 2007, the publication rate was also .76.
-Id.
-Recall that after an ITU-based application is approved for publication, the applicant must then submit a Statement of Use in order to complete the registration process.
+What might explain this significant difference in registration rates of such applications, i.e., the proportion of applications that the PTO approved for